-- An antibacterial solution for body and hair treatment, e.g. Chlorhexidine 4%, Octenisan or Prontoderm Foam, daily for 5 days, following the manufacturer's instructions. - For dermatology patients, the use of Chlorhexidine 4% is not advised, therefore, use Octenisan or Prontoderm Foam, daily for 5 days, following the manufacturer's instructions.
+- An antibacterial solution for body and hair treatment, e.g. Chlorhexidine 4%, Octenisan or Prontoderm Foam, daily for 5 days, following the manufacturer's instructions. - For patients with skin conditions, such as eczema, the use of Chlorhexidine 4% is not advised, therefore, use Octenisan or Prontoderm Foam, daily for 5 days, following the manufacturer's instructions.